-You may well have read our January article regarding the best new smart home appliances for 2014 from CES.
+You may well have read our article regarding the best new smart home appliances.
 Well the wait is now over, as Google Nest has teamed up with nPower and will be available in the United Kingdom for roughly £179.

 Energy and technology enthusiasts will be well aware that Google purchased the home automation company for a figure thought to be in excess of £3.2 billion and have now developed their product and it is ready to be let loose in homes and businesses around the country.
 Google Nest has been available across the Atlantic for some time and many have been eagerly awaiting the hardware here in the UK.